ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/llms/Databricks/README.md

 2. **Optional Chaining**: Use optional chaining (`?.`) and nullish coalescing (`??`) operators for safe property access
 3. **ContentObject Pattern**: Use the `isContentObject` type guard for safely checking object properties
 4. **Content Extraction**: Use `extractContentAsString` to safely handle `MessageContent` type, which can be string or object
+5. **Type Assertion**: Use type assertion (`as any`) when necessary for accessing properties not defined in the type definition

+### Syntax and Block Structure Errors

+If you encounter syntax errors like the one fixed in the May 2025 update (missing closing brace), check:

+1. **Block Structure**: Ensure all opening braces `{` have matching closing braces `}`
+2. **Code Indentation**: Use consistent indentation to make code structure visible
+3. **Method Boundaries**: Make sure each method's implementation is properly enclosed
+4. **TypeScript Linting**: Run a TypeScript linter to catch these issues early
+5. **VSCode's bracket matching**: Use this feature to check for proper bracket pairing

 ## Implementation Details